 It really depends on whether you want plants for looks or plants for food.
 Either way, a DIY bamboo trellis is a good starting point.

 A trellis is a perfect starting point for some interesting balcony décor.
-For example, you can use a trellis to hang lights, candles, or other decorations.
+For example, you can use a trellis to hang string lights, candles, or other decorations.

 Alternatively, a trellis is perfect for hiding or disguising boring bits of wall.
 Granted, you probably don’t have much to hide on an apartment balcony, but a DIY trellis is a more convenient option than drilling and screwing things into walls.